Xlord009/Tamagotchi-Game/readme.md

 1. Have python 3.14 or higher
 2. Have installed PyGame

-if you didn't install pygame, here are the steps:
+if you didn't install python and pygame, here are the steps:

-Steps:
+Steps:(PYthon)

+Steps:(Pygame)
 1. Open Terminal
 2. Run this command